State Guide 12 min read

 • Submarine cable landing: Direct connectivity to international routes

-• Lower land costs: Compared to Mumbai, Chennai offers 40-50% lower real estate
+• Lower land costs: 40-50% lower real estate compared to Mumbai

 Component Calculation Amount